alexcojocaru/geo-data-exchange/README.md

 Since it is quite possible that some points on the GPX track do not have an elevation coordinate, the track grades are calculated using only the points with elevation.

+After this, the elevation interpolation and the grade normalization are applied (if enabled via options) as follows:
+* _elevation interpolation_:
-After this, the elevation interpolation is applied (if enabled via options) as follows: given a point _B_ without elevation between two points _A_ and _C_ with elevation, the algorithm calculates the gradient _GR_ between _A_ and _C_, and interpolates the elevation for _B_, so that the gradient between _A_ and _B_ is _GR_ and between _B_ and _C_ is also _GR_.
+Given a point _B_ without elevation between two points _A_ and _C_ with elevation, the algorithm calculates the gradient _GR_ between _A_ and _C_, and interpolates the elevation for _B_, so that the gradient between _A_ and _B_ is _GR_ and between _B_ and _C_ is also _GR_.
 This is not an accurate technique, and its results could be far from reality.
+* _grade normalization_:
+Given a track with many elevation changes within a short distance, the gradient might change very often.
+Plotting it on a chart will result in gradient changes every few pixels, which makes the chart look very busy.
+The normalization algorithm takes 2 parameters: _the chart width_ (in pixels) and the _minimum gradient length_ (in pixel).
+As the algorithm parses the track and finds a new gradient, it will merge a short one (i.e. shorter than min length when rendered) with the subsequent one(s), so that the resulting gradient is longer than min length.

 <a name="feature-collection-example"></a>This is an example of how such a FeatureCollection
 looks like.
 More examples of such feature collections can be found in the